projectacrn/acrn-hypervisor/doc/tutorials/vuart_configuration.rst

 ===========================

 After you have configured the communication port in hypervisor, you can access the corresponding port.
-For example, in Clear Linux:
+For example, in Linux OS:

 1. With ``echo`` and ``cat``